 Some tidbits of context As I've noted, Simchat Torah (literally: 'The Joy of the Torah') is the final holiday of the Jewish High Holy Day season in Israel that begins with Rosh haShannah (literally: 'The Head of the Year').
 As somebody who lacks the basic tenets of faith that underlie the theological intentions behind the… Continue reading Three parenting highlights from Simchat Torah

 Poetry Partners #141 A senryu series by Veera of 'The Forgers of Fantasy' Pumpkins shimmering, An array of bright orange, Brilliant eyes glowing.
 Vampires soaring high, Razor sharp fangs glimmering, Red capes unfurling.
 Ghosts floating about, Clocking humans to prey on, Glowing a faint white.
 Dead bodies rising, Witches flying with broomsticks, Skeletons dancing.
 Heart… Continue reading Contest, or: Confusion

 A Choka festive holiday Jews dance with the Torah scroll I stand to the side when I attend on my own else remain at home some literally kiss the scroll blissful faces shine concentric circles of Jews expressions of love how to encourage my child to love traditions I find alienating ancient traditions tie our… Continue reading The happiness of the Torah, or: Feh!

-An American sentence Hauling heavy loads in Jerusalem's heat before fasting?
-Mistake.
+An American sentence: His child's "help" building their sukkah was useless but filled him with purpose.
 What's an 'American Sentence'?
 Allen Ginsberg, inventor of the American Sentence, felt that the haiku didn’t work as well in English.
 Ginsberg decided to remove the line structure of the haiku, maintaining the requirement of 17 syllables total.
 He… Continue reading Temporary, or: Forever